koliseoapi/help/content/talks/r4p.md

     parent: talks
 ---

 This page explains how to create and manage a R4P (Request for Proposals) for your event.
-To create an agenda with talks, you need to first create a R4P where speakers can submit their talks.
+To create an agenda you need to first create a R4P where speakers can submit their talks.
+During this process your speakers can introduce their photo, bio and talk description directly on the platform, and add their slides and talk recording after the event.

 ## Creating a Request for Proposals